Places

 - Groups of 18–28 travelers fit museums, churches, and retreat venues; smaller cohorts can add homestays or Buffalo River floats.

-- Morning remembrance, mid-day service or innovation labs, and evening worship create balanced pacing.
+- Morning remembrance, mid-day service or innovation labs, and evening worship create a steady pace for mixed-age groups.

-- Spring and fall provide ideal weather; in summer we schedule water-based cooling and indoor blocks, with storm contingencies in place.
+- Spring and fall are the easiest windows.
+In summer we plan water-based cooling and indoor blocks, with storm contingencies in place.

 Sample Ministry Focus